A synthetic monopole source of Kalb-Ramond field in diamond: Introduction

-where $\mu, \nu$ are components in $\ve{q}$.
-Here the real part $g_{\mu\nu}$ is the Fubini-Study metric tensor that defines the distance between nearby states $\ket{u(\ve{q})}, \ket{u(\ve{q}+d\ve{q})}$; the imaginary part is related to the antisymmetric 2-form Berry curvature $\mathcal{F}_{\mu\nu}$ (We will refer to it as the Berry curvature, not to be confused with the 3-form curvature $\mathcal{H}_{\mu\nu\lambda}$).
-In 4D space, it was recently shown that the 3-form curvature is related to the metric tensor~\cite{Palumbo2018} under chiral symmetry,
+where $\mathcal{F}_{\mu\nu}$ is the standard (2-form) Berry curvature.
+We will refer to the latter as the Berry curvature, not to be confused with the 3-form curvature $\mathcal{H}_{\mu\nu\lambda}$.
+Importantly, both the metric tensor $g_{\mu\nu}$ in Eq.~\eqref{eq:relation_g_H} and the Berry curvature $\mathcal{F}_{\mu\nu}$ in Eq.~\eqref{eq: H_fromConnection} can be experimentally extracted from spectroscopic responses upon modulating the parameters $\mu,\nu$~\cite{Ozawa2018,Yu2019,Tan19,SOM}.